trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

+### 31 August 2023.
+5.2.1

+ * Major change: add scratchpad UI (thanks James Napier).
+This provides students with a mini IDE within each question, where they can test their code without making actual Moodle submissions.
+Requires the coderunner web service to be enabled.
+ * Added several UI parameters to Ace editor: auto_switch_light_dark, font_size, import_from_scratchpad, live_autocompletion, theme.
+ * Better error messages for missing/duplicate prototypes.
+ * Changes to better support the ace-inline filter (e.g. language checking to improve error message if question author has a typo).
+ * Make Ace user changes to theme (via Ctrl + ',') sticky.
+ * Reduce sync interval time in Ace UI from 5 secs to 2 secs to reduce data loss if a quiz times out.
+Also, reduce default timeout for all UIs from 10s to 5s.
+ * Use HTML input elements in the Table UI rather than textareas when there is only 1 row per cell to reduce confusion when student hits Enter.
+ * Set specific column widths for SQL questions for compatibility with latest sqlite3.
+ * Prevent grading of an unchanged preloaded answer.
+ * Add instructorhtml functionality to combinator grader so that a teacher can see HTML feedback that's hidden from student.
+ * Changed implementation of per-user rate throttling for web-service traffic to reduce the risk of log-manager SQL queries causing hangs (if that was indeed happening - problem was never fully diagnosed).
+ * Issue a specific "URL blocked" error message when Moodle HTML security is blocking outgoing HTTP requests.
+ * Some changes for PHP 8.1/8.2 compatibility.
+ * Various code tidying.
+ * Bug fix: the UI parameters were not being loaded correctly for non-Ace UIs when the question type was first selected.
+ * Bug fix: the UI parameters from the prototype should be ignored if the UI has changed from that of the prototype.
+ * Bug fix: sample answer attachments were not being included when previewing or bulk testing.

 ### 9 November 2022.
 5.1.1

  * Tweak to AJAX code to allow CodeRunner to run in Docker Desktop on Linux